-We may disclose your personal information to any member of our group of companies - Williams & Donovan Ltd; Williams & Donovan Sales (Benfleet) Ltd; Williams & Donovan Lettings Ltd and Williams & Donovan (Benfleet) Lettings Ltd - insofar as reasonably necessary for the purposes set out in this policy.
+We may disclose your personal information to any member of our group of companies - Williams and Donovan Ltd; Williams and Donovan Sales (Benfleet) Ltd; Williams and Donovan Lettings Ltd and Williams and Donovan (Benfleet) Lettings Ltd - insofar as reasonably necessary for the purposes set out in this policy.

 We may disclose your personal information to our insurers and /or professional advisers insofar as reasonably necessary for the purposes of obtaining and maintaining insurance coverage, managing risks, obtaining professional advice and managing legal disputes.

 In addition to the specific disclosures set out in this section, we may disclose your personal information where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person, or for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative out-of-court procedure.